schwannden/ndn-on-galileo/building_ndn.md

 cd cryptopp
 unzip ../cryptopp562.zip
 ```
 There is a problem about libcryptopp's make file that prevents making process from setting `-march` correctly.
-Please delete the following lines in `GNUMake`
+Please delete the following lines in `GNUmakefile`
 ```
  39 ifeq ($(UNAME),Darwin)
  40 CXXFLAGS += -arch x86_64 -arch i386